princekrksingh/Project-Attendance-system/README.md

 ## Description

 **Attendance Checker** is a web app with AI that automate attendance record.
-It will detect evey face that came in the range of the camera and compare it with the all the employees in the system.
+It will detect every face that came in the range of the camera and compare it with the all the employees in the system.
 Then it will automatically update the arrival or departure time in the database.
 At the end you get for every day and every employee a *record* with:
 * Name